Understanding How the Body Affects Accuracy, and How to Improve Your Shooting Foundation

 The Isosceles stance draws its name from the triangle formed by the chest and arms.
-As you can imagine, that probably means the arms will be straight out from the chest, forming the equal legs of the triangle.
+A shooter’s arms will be pushed straight out from the chest, forming the equal legs of a triangle.

 The shooters body will be square to the target, and the shooters feet will be slightly wider than shoulder width apart.
 Traditionally, the feet will be directly next to each other, however, having the strong foot a half-step back is certainly acceptable.